berlinplan/berlinplan.github.io/readme.md

   <sub> Germany is the biggest winner.
 According to Brücker in 2013, without immigration, the labor force potential in Germany would fall by around 40% by 2050.
 (117) <sub>

-#### Win for Country of origin too?

->Iran Migration Observatory: The migration of every Iranian means the departure of 120,000 dollars from the country.
-(118) IQ in Origin Country decrease by immigration.
-SCOTLAND is the least intelligent part of the UK and performs poorly on average IQ against most of Europe, an academic has claimed.
-(119) Iran Job Vision conducted a survey of "working people" about migration and the result of 6000 valid data is 77% willing to migrate.
-(120) more than 80% of intelligent Students of Iranian Top University migrate to Western Countries (121)
+#### Are countries that migrants come from the biggest winners,too?

+> Immigration leads to a decrease in IQ in origin countries.
+Scotland has the lowest average IQ in the UK and performs poorly compared to most of Europe, according to studies.(119)

+> Over 80% of intelligent students from top universities in third world countries migrate to industrial countries.(121)

+> 77% of working people from a third world country are willing to migrate, according to a survey conducted by a Job Vision center.(120)

+> Each young migrant in early working age costs their country of origin $120,000, according to international organizations.(118)

 #### Per Definition, is multi-Culturism Side effect of a Psychopathic Economy/ pathoconomics?